dataplat/dbatools/readme.md

 <center>![dbatools logo](https://blog.netnerds.net/wp-content/uploads/2016/05/dbatools.png)</center>

 Got ideas for new commands?
-Please join [Trello board](https://dbatools.io/trello) and let us know what you'd like to see.
-Bug reports should be filed under this repository's [issues](https://github.com/sqlcollaborative/dbatools/issues) section.
+Please propose them as [issues](https://dbatools.io/issues) and let us know what you'd like to see.
+Bug reports should also be filed under this repository's [issues](https://github.com/sqlcollaborative/dbatools/issues) section.

 There's also around a hundred of us on the [SQL Server Community Slack](https://sqlcommunity.slack.com) in the #dbatools channel.
 Need an invite?
 Check out the [self-invite page](https://dbatools.io/slack/).
 Drop by if you'd like to chat about dbatools or even [join the team](https://dbatools.io/team)!